KSP-KOS/KOS/doc/source/structures/gui_widgets/button.rst

         you to use the :ref:`callback technique <gui_callback_technique>` of widget interaction.

-        The ``ONTOGGLE`` delegate you assign will get called whenver kOS notices that this button has changed from false to true or from true to false.
+        The ``ONTOGGLE`` delegate you assign will get called whenever kOS notices that this button has changed from false to true or from true to false.

         To use ``ONTOGGLE``, your function must be written to expect a single boolean parameter,